o40/csgo_replay_position_plotter/README.md

 ## Parsing

-Parse using the parsePlayerPositions script:
+Parse using the parsePlayerPositions and fix_tick_gaps script:
-`node parsePlayerPositions.js replays/astralis-vs-faze-m1-cache.dem`
+`node parsePlayerPositions.js replays/astralis-vs-faze-m1-cache.dem | ./fix_tick_gaps.py`
 and save the output to a file.

 To parse more then one replay at once, use the parse_all_replays script.
 It takes a parameter which is a search string in the replays folder.